-- 4.56 Merchants should note that the law on surcharging will change to limit their ability to impose surcharges when the revised EU Directive on Payment Services (PSD2)16 is implemented in the UK. - 4.57 If any restriction on merchants' ability to steer consumers is included in an agreement between any combination of schemes, acquirers and merchants, it is considered void and unenforceable.
-The remainder of the agreement will continue to be effective as long as the rule was not an essential part of it. - 4.58 As we explain in Chapter 6, both the PSR and the FCA will be are responsible for monitoring infringements of the steering rules in the UK.
+- 4.57 If any restriction on merchants' ability to steer consumers is included in an agreement between any combination of schemes, acquirers and merchants, it is considered void and unenforceable.
+The remainder of the agreement will continue to be effective as long as the rule was not an essential part of it. - 4.58 As we explain in Chapter 6, both the PSR and the FCA are responsible for monitoring infringements of the steering rules.